 Which countries have the highest nickel reserves in the world?
 Australia, Brazil and Russia are at the top of the list.

-With that in mind, here’s an overview of the five countries that hold the highest nickel reserves in the world.
+With that in mind, here’s an overview of the eight countries with the highest nickel reserves.
+Nickel reserves in countries outside these top eight total 20 million metric tonnes (MT), and total world nickel reserves stand at 95 million MT.
 All nickel reserves by country data is based on the US Geological Survey’s most recent report.

-In second place is Brazil, with total nickel reserves of 12 million MT.
-The country saw a drop in nickel production last year, with output sinking from 160,000 MT in 2016 to 140,000 MT in 2017.
-Even so, it still came in as the seventh-largest nickel producer in the world.
+The next largest nickel reserves belong to Brazil, which has a total of 16 million MT.
+The country saw a rise in nickel production last year, with output expanding from 77,100 MT in 2020 to 100,000 MT in 2021.
+Even so, it still came in as the eighth largest nickel producer in the world.

 Vale (NYSE:VALE) is based in Brazil, and is a major nickel producer in the country.
-Other companies mining and exploring for the base metal in Brazil include Anglo American (LSE:AAL) and Horizonte Minerals (TSX:HZM).
+Other companies mining and exploring for the base metal in the country include Anglo American (LSE:AAL,OTCQX:AAUKF) and Horizonte Minerals (TSX:HZM,OTC Pink:HZMMF).

-Russia, which fell from second down to the world’s sixth-largest nickel producer in 2017, holds a vast amount of nickel reserves at 7.6 million MT.
-The country saw a production drop last year, putting out 180,000 MT compared to 222,000 MT in 2016.
+Russia, the world’s third largest nickel producer in 2021, holds a vast amount of nickel reserves at 7.5 million MT.
+The country saw a production drop last year, putting out 250,000 MT compared to 283,000 MT in 2020.

 Reserves: 4.8 million MT

 Next on this nickel reserves list is the Philippines, coming in at 4.8 million MT.
 The country’s nickel production grew last year, rising from 334,000 MT in 2020 to 370,000 MT in 2021.